 ‘Now’ – all the more aware of the duplicity of political spin, and having experienced the double standards of Right-wing ideology, society is questioning the need for such severe austerity; and why those imposing it, together with those responsible for the near collapse of global banking, are not also subject to its pain, misery and deprivation?

-As any honest witness of post WW2 politics and the continuing struggle between Left and Right would agree.
-The unequivocal answer lies with Conservatism and a status quo rooted and locked in a bygone age.
+As any honest witness of post WW2 politics and the continuing struggle between Left and Right would agree, the unequivocal answer lies with Conservatism and a status quo rooted and locked in a bygone age.
+The politics of the few, by the few, for the few – the politics of inequality.

 And don’t be fooled or swayed by the usual ‘politics of envy’ response.
 Such is to be expected from those quite at ease turning a blind eye to the rampant exploitation, greed and corruption of corporate capitalism and the ingrained lack of empathy at the heart of Right-wing ideology.